mynameisfashanu/Lisa/README.md

 A simple lisp implementation.

 This is an educational project with limited functionality.
-The primary purpose is to learn about the fundamental principles of functional programming - lisps in particular, and compiler theory. .This code is based on buildyourownlisp.
-I have added serveral additional functions to make it a unique and original language.
+The primary purpose is to learn about the fundamental principles of functional programming - lisps in particular, and compiler theory.

 Future Features